synerg5g/Pyramis/docs/dev-docs.md

 Any reasonable networked system implementation defines and is dependent on its L-7 i.e. application layer protocol.
-For example, the internet communications occur over the HTTP L-7 protocol, and 3GPP NF-NF communications are required to use either the NGAP or PFCP protocols.
+For example, the internet communications occur over the HTTP L-7 protocol, and certain 3GPP NF-NF communications are required to use either the NGAP or PFCP protocols.

 At its core, an NF protocol is specified by its <ins>state machine, message types, and encoder-decoder